First-order methods for Stochastic Variational Inequality problems with Function Constraints: Operator Constraint Extrapolation method for FCVI problem

-where the final equality in each of the above relations follow from the properties of stochastic oracles in \eqref{eq:SO_g_operator} and rest of the equalities follow from the linearity and tower law of the expectation.
-Using the above relations, we have
+where the last relation is a consequence of the preceding two relations, final equality in the first two relations follows from the properties of stochastic oracles in \eqref{eq:SO_g_operator-mo}, and the rest of the equalities follow from the linearity and tower law of the expectation.
+Using the above relations and the fact that $\lambda^i$ depends on $(\xi^{[i-2]}, \xibar^{i-1})$, we have

 for any non-random $x$ and $\lambda$.
 Hence, we prove \eqref{eq:useful-expectation2}.